Steve Landesberg: Life and career

-Stephen Landesberg was born on November 23, 1936, in the Bronx, New York, to Ann Landesberg, a milliner, and Abraham Landesberg, a grocery store owner.
+Stephen Landesberg was born on November 23, 1936, in New York City, in the Bronx, to Ann Landesberg, a milliner, and Abraham Landesberg, a grocery store owner.
 He was Jewish.
 He was part of improv group New York Stickball Team, which performed several shows that aired on cable television shortly after Barney Miller went off the air.

 Landesberg had a successful career as a stand-up comedian, often appearing on Johnny Carson's The Tonight Show.
 He was fond of using celebrity impersonations and dialects in his monologues, and employed them for comic effect.
 A dramatic western story had Landesberg as Gregory Peck speaking with Belle Starr, who spoke with an incongruous accent: "Vell!
 Look vot de cat dragged in!
 De big, toff gon-slinger!
 I'm ronning away with Cochise."

 Landesberg was a member of the cast of the 1974 CBS situation comedy Paul Sand in Friends and Lovers, and co-starred in the TV pilot Black Bart, a spin-off of Blazing Saddles.
 He made guest appearances on The Rockford Files, Law & Order, Saturday Night Live, The Golden Girls, Ghost Whisperer, That '70s Show and Everybody Hates Chris.
 He starred in Starz's original show Head Case as Dr. Myron Finkelstein.
 He appeared in the motion pictures Wild Hogs, Leader of the Band, and Forgetting Sarah Marshall.

 He attempted a comeback to television playing a public defender in Seattle in an unsold sitcom pilot, The Best Defense, later aired on June 19, 1995, on ABC.